mkgreen/milogreen.github.io/README.md

 **Skills used:** Python, Pandas, SKlearn, Matplotlib

 **Project Objective:** Identification of the type of Breast Cancer for quicker diagnosis.
-This assists professionals in the medical field to take appropiate measures to accurately diagnose, treat and save lives.
+This assists professionals in the medical field to take appropriate measures to accurately diagnose, treat, and save lives.

 **Quantifiable result:** Types of tumors were successfully classified with [**96%** accuracy by using K-means algorithm](https://github.com/mkgreen/Breast-Cancer-Classification/blob/main/Breast_cancer_classification_algorithm.ipynb).

-- Used logistic regression to identify a tumour as malignant or benign based on various attributes
+- Used logistic regression to identify a tumor as malignant or benign based on various attributes
 - Classified tumors as benign or malignant by studying patterns in measured attributes of those tumors
 - Used Logistic regression classifier & optimized the accuracy by using the ROC curve
-- Explored a machine learning approach to medical diagnosis
+- Explored a machine-learning approach to medical diagnosis

 ***
 ### [Amazon Fine Food Analysis using NLP](https://github.com/mkgreen/NLP-Amazon-Reviews/blob/main/README.md)